Montenegro

 Overview

-Last reviewed - 21 April 2023
+Last reviewed - 12 June 2024

 The use of the name Montenegro began in the 15th century when the Crnojevic dynasty began to rule the Serbian principality of Zeta.
 Over the subsequent centuries, Montenegro was able to maintain its independence from the Ottoman Empire.
 From the 16th to 19th centuries, Montenegro became a theocracy ruled by a series of bishop princes.
 In 1852, it was transformed into a secular principality.
-After World War I, Montenegro was absorbed by the Kingdom of Serbs, Croats, and Slovenes, which became the Kingdom of Yugoslavia in 1929.
+After World War I, Montenegro joined the Kingdom of Serbs, Croats, and Slovenes, which became the Kingdom of Yugoslavia in 1929.
 At the conclusion of World War II, it became a constituent republic of the Socialist Federal Republic of Yugoslavia.
 When Yugoslavia dissolved in 1992, Montenegro federated with Serbia.
 This federation ended after an election, and Montenegro formally declared its independence on 3 June 2006.

 The dissolution of the political union with Serbia in 2006 led to separate membership in several international financial institutions, such as the European Bank for Reconstruction and Development.
 On 18 January 2007, Montenegro joined the World Bank and International Monetary Fund (IMF).
 Montenegro signed a Stabilization and Association agreement with the European Union (EU) in October 2007.
 On 17 December 2011, Montenegro joined the World Trade Organization (WTO) and on 5 June 2017 became a member of the North Atlantic Treaty Organization (NATO).
 Montenegro is an official EU candidate country.